Lord Howe Island Group , Australia

 - Bird Watching: Optimal in the nesting season of seabirds.

-- Cycling: The bicycle is the main mode of transportation on the island.
+- Cycling: The bicycle is the primary mode of transportation on the island.

 - Kayaking and Paddleboarding: Offered within the lagoon.